aws-controllers-k8s/community/docs/hugo-docs/content/docs/community/overview.md

 Each ACK service controller is packaged into a separate container image that is published in a public repository corresponding to an individual ACK service controller.

-!!! note "Choose the ACK Docker image that is right for you"
+{{% hint title="Choose the ACK Docker image that is right for you" %}}
 Note that there is no single ACK Docker image.
 Instead, there are Docker images for each individual ACK service controller that manages resources for a particular AWS API.
+{{% /hint %}}

 Docker images for ACK service controllers can be found in the [ACK registry within the Amazon ECR Public Gallery][ack-ecr-gallery].
 To find a Docker image for a specific service, you can go to `gallery.ecr.aws/aws-controllers-k8s/$SERVICENAME-controller`.
 For example, the link to the ACK service controller Docker image for Amazon Simple Storage Service (Amazon S3) is [`gallery.ecr.aws/aws-controllers-k8s/s3-controller`][s3-ecr-controller].

 Individual ACK service controllers are tagged with their release version.
 You can find image URIs for different releases under the `Image tags` section in the image repository on the ECR Public Gallery.

-!!! note "Be sure to specify release version"
+{{% hint title="Be sure to specify a release version" type="info" %}}
 You must always specify a version tag when referencing an ACK service controller image.
+{{% /hint %}}

 In accordance with [best practices][no-latest-tag], we do not include `:latest` default tags for our image repositories.